pyscript/pyscript/docs/reference/API/when.md

 If the decorated function takes a single (non-self) argument, it will be passed the [Event object](https://developer.mozilla.org/en-US/docs/Web/API/Event) corresponding to the triggered event.
 If the function takes no (non-self) argument, it will be called with no arguments.

-You wil need to import when to get access to this feature:
+You will need to import `when` to get access to this feature:
 `from pyscript import when`

 ## Parameters